threepwave/loot-maps/README.md

 Maps must contain at least one 'walkable' area that is at least 2 tiles.

-Maps contain a list of 'tiles' which have different charactertics:
+Maps contain a list of 'tiles' which have different characteristics:
 * Walls: Represented by '0'
 * Floors: Represented by '1' (where players can walk and move around)
 * Points: Represented by '2'
-* Doors/Encounters: Represented by '3'
+* Encounters: Represented by '3'

 Maps have a name (e.g. 'Den of the Twins') to give each one a sense of permanence.
 Some names will be repeated across the ecosystem, which is ok.

+Maps have an environment (e.g. '2') to give a sense of ambiance.
+This is akin to a 'tileset' in 2D RPG's.

 Developers can choose to ignore any of the above attributes and use whatever is useful.